Miccighel/Crowd_Frame/README.md

 | `workers_prolific_demographic_data.csv` | Data concerning the demographics of the workers who participate in a study published on Prolific. |
 |        `workers_toloka_data.csv`        |                Data concerning the project deployed on Toloka and its submissions.                |

-## Troubleshooting
+## FAQ & Troubleshooting

+### FAQ

+- **Paths with special characters**: avoid using special characters in project paths (e.g., `º`).
+Some tools (CLI, Docker, Python scripts) may fail to resolve such paths correctly.
+- **VS Code and the working directory**: VS Code terminals or tasks can run with the wrong *working directory*.
+Prefer running scripts from an external shell (Terminal, PowerShell, or cmd) from the repository root (or the expected subfolder), or explicitly set `terminal.integrated.cwd` in VS Code settings.
+- **`.env` filename**: make sure the file is named exactly `.env` with no extra extensions (not `.env.txt`).
+On Windows, enable “File name extensions”; on macOS, use “Get Info” to verify the exact name.

+### Known issues

+### Known issues

 Fixes for well-known errors:

 - The `docker` package, as of today, triggers the exception shown below on certain Windows-based python distributions because the `pypiwin32` dependency fails to run its post-install script.
   `NameError: name 'NpipeHTTPAdapter' is not defined.
 Install pypiwin32 package to enable npipe:// support` .
-To solve it run the following command from an elevated command prompt: `python your_python_folder/Scripts/pywin32_postinstall.py -install`.
+To solve it run the following command from an elevated command prompt:
+  `python your_python_folder/Scripts/pywin32_postinstall.py -install`.

 ## Contributing